skodapetr/discovery/README.md

 - *--DiscoveryTimeLimit* - Specify discovery time limit in minutes.
 - *--StrongGroups* - When set use strong transformer groups.
 Whole group is explored first before other transformers can be applied.
+- *--UrlCache* - Can be used to locally remote data to speed up loading of definitions on slower internet connections.
 [Java]: <http://www.oracle.com/technetwork/java/javase/downloads/index.html>
 [Git]: <https://git-scm.com/>
 [Maven]: <https://maven.apache.org/>